denverquentin/salesforce-code/devops-documentation/Salesforce-Development-Setup.md

 npm run lint
 ```

 Run the Apex static source scanner on code in the repository.
 Requires the sfdx scanner plugin.
+You should create a [custom Apex PMD ruleset](https://github.com/pmd/pmd/blob/master/pmd-apex/src/main/resources/rulesets/apex/quickstart.xml) and store it in pmd/ruleset.xml to only run rules important to the project.
 ```
 sfdx scanner:run --target=force-app/main/default --engine pmd --pmdconfig "pmd/ruleset.xml"
 ```